- Amazon S3 Source

 |Dropbox Business version||Latest cloud version||Following available Dropbox Business releases|

-Rebuild or security identity provider update needed to update shared folder permissions.
+Takes place every three hours by default.
+A rebuild or security identity provider update is required to update shared folder permissions.

 Add or Edit a Dropbox Business Source